Share: How+to+Plan+a+Wedding+from+Abroad Turn on Javascript!

 Wedding planning is hard enough at times but add to that the complication of living in Switzerland while planning a wedding in the UK and you end up with a logistical nightmare.
 To help other couples enjoy the planning experience and take stress-levels down a notch, we’re sharing a few tips we picked up along the way to our big day.

-Hire a LOCAL wedding planner
+Hire a wedding planner with local knowledge

 Find out who organises weddings at your chosen destination and ask about the different services they offer before you do anything else.
 Hiring someone who has contacts with local suppliers and is familiar with the legal requirements for getting married in the area is invaluable.
 This will save you a lot of time on research and reference checking.